Photo credit: Samsujata

 Making this shift credible to multiple audiences is key because there are different standards when it comes to the acceptability of the use of violence against armed actors versus its use against clearly unarmed actors: the former is considered self-defense and the latter is considered a severe human rights violation.
 If a government can plausibly portray a resistance group as still armed, it will be easier for it to gain support—both locally and internationally—for its use of violent repression against members of that group.
 If it cannot, then this same use of violence is much more likely to backfire—and therefore more likely to bring about the shift in power necessary to bring down an authoritarian regime and end the war.

-- Dynamics and Factors of Transition from Armed Struggle to Nonviolent Resistance By Véronique Dudouet.
-Webinar based off of article from Journal of Peace Research, Volume 50, 2013. https://youtu.be/4mERjp83pMI
+Dynamics and Factors of Transition from Armed Struggle to Nonviolent Resistance By Véronique Dudouet.
+Webinar based off of an article from Journal of Peace Research, Volume 50, 2013. https://youtu.be/4mERjp83pMI

 Nonviolent Resistance and Conflict Transformation in Power Asymmetries By Véronique Dudouet.
 Berghof Research Center for Constructive Conflict Management, 2008, http://edoc.vifapol.de/opus/volltexte/2011/2586/pdf/dudouet_handbook.pdf